Kaufman Interfaith Institute

 The human desire to express gratitude is felt among all religious traditions and in secular society.
 How people express thanksgiving takes many different shapes and styles.
 The Grand Rapids Interfaith Thanksgiving Celebration is an opportunity for people of diverse traditions to listen, to share, and to better understand one another.
 No one is asked to compromise their beliefs, just to come together and share their stories, their cultures, and their gratitude.

-This year's celebration will be on Monday, November 24th at 7pm, held at Westminster Presbyterian Church.
+This year's celebration was on Monday, November 24th, held at Westminster Presbyterian Church.

 Last year's service was "The Warmth of Community", held at Temple Emanuel, and together we collected...